You want to join the TAPDANCE research group at Maynooth University?

 Available positions

 We will advertising several 2-year positions as Postdoc, Senior Postdoc, Technical Officer and Senior Technical Officer.
 See the DRAFT job ad for details.
-Deadline is not yet finalised, but might be in Oct/Nov 2024.We have positions available for internships/summer projects, typically they come with funding.
+Deadline is not yet finalised, but should be Nov 2024.We have positions available for internships/summer projects, typically they come with funding.
 For summer undergrad projects, MU students can apply through MU's SPUR programme.
 We also have PhD positions, and from time to time have postdoc, senior postdoc, research fellow and technician positions.

 How to apply

-If you are interested in joining TAPDANCE at Maynooth University send an email to me, Damien Woods, with a CV, detailing why.
+If you are interested in joining TAPDANCE at Maynooth University please check out the DRAFT job ad, but consider also sending an email to me, Damien Woods, with a CV.
 The email should focus on scientific matters and address issues like: Why do you think you'd like to work with us?
-How does my research work interest you?
-Feel free to give your thoughts on my publications or related publications by others.
+How does our research work interest you?
+Feel free to give your thoughts on our publications or related publications by others.
 What work have you done that might interest me, or that led to you considering us as a new home?
 Is there something exciting you've done or would like to do that we should discuss?
 Please keep in mind that if your email lacks specifics, or shows confusion about that it is we work on, then it will probably be ignored.
 I want to see how you think!What do we do?

 We work on (A) theory and (B) practice of computing with molecules.
 (A) Theory: This starts by reading the literature and learning about existing models of computation inspired by molecules and their interactions.
 We spend a lot of time and energy asking new questions, but mostly trying to answer questions (by proving theorems) in order to understand the capabilities of such models.
 (B) Practice: We build DNA computers in the wet-lab.
 This involves designing systems to build while making use of our theoretical understanding from (A), using computer code to help design DNA sequences, and then doing an experiment where we get to see if our design worked!Required background